TrustInMagic/trustinmagic/README.md

 ## About me
-Hey there! 👋 I'm Tim, a dedicated developer skilled in React, TypeScript, and Node.
+Hey there! 👋 I'm Tim, a passionate developer skilled in React, TypeScript, and Node.
 My journey as a self-taught developer has been driven by my fascination with technology and its potential to transform our world.
 My expertise centers around front-end development, particularly using React, which I adore for its component-driven design and reusable UI components.
 More recently, I've delved into backend development with Node and Mongoose, expanding my toolkit to craft more comprehensive and dynamic solutions.
 I thrive on creating intuitive user interfaces that amplify user experiences.
 Thanks for visiting my GitHub profile!

 ## My Tech Stack
 <a href="https://react.dev/">